Skip to Main Content

 Compare your loan options from multiple lenders to find the best debt consolidation loan for your needs.
 Go to each lender’s website to learn about its products and qualification requirements.

-3. Consider a secured loan
+3. Consider a co-signer, joint loan or a secured loan

-Unlike unsecured loans, secured loans require some form of collateral, such as a vehicle, home or another asset.
+• Secured loans.
+These loans require some form of collateral, such as a vehicle, home or another asset.
 If you default, the lender will seize the collateral to recoup its funds.
 Because of this, getting approved for a secured loan is typically easier than an unsecured one, and you may even qualify for a better interest rate.

 Where to get a debt consolidation loan for bad credit